Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Introduction

-While quantitative SPECT remains more technically challenging compared to PET, current SPECT/CT technology, when properly calibrated and standardized, can achieve quantitative accuracy that is sufficient for clinical dosimetry in \lu-based therapies \cite{qSPECT1,qSPECT2,MIRD23,MIRD26}.
-However, several recent phantom and multi-center studies have found large variability in quantification and image quality between different hospitals \cite{Wevrett,SteffieP}, while other have achieved harmonized performance by harmonizing imaging protocols \cite{MRT,SteffieP2}.
+While quantitative SPECT remains more technically challenging compared to positron emission tomography (PET) due to the poorer spatial resolution and sensitiviy and the wide range of relevant photon energies, current SPECT/CT technology, when properly calibrated and standardized, can achieve quantitative accuracy that is sufficient for clinical dosimetry in \lu-based therapies \cite{qSPECT1,qSPECT2,MIRD23,MIRD26}.
+However, several recent phantom and multi-center studies have found large variability in quantification and recovery coefficients between different hospitals \cite{Wevrett,SteffieP}, while other have achieved harmonized performance by standardizing imaging protocols \cite{MRT,SteffieP2}.
+Similarly, it has been shown that harmonizing dosimetry workflows can reduce variability in the absorbed dose estimates \cite{Jessen}.
 This underscores that reconstruction, calibration, and post-processing protocols strongly influence quantitative outcomes.
 Since inter-system variability can compromise multi-center trials and hinder the establishment of reproducible dosimetry frameworks, it is critical to quantify the degree of variability between systems and protocols, to inform consensus recommendations and standard operating procedures that ensure comparability between hospitals.
-Initiatives such as the EANM Research Ltd. (EARL) standards have demonstrated the importance of protocol standardization and centralized accreditation to enable cross-center comparability in PET/CT \cite{EARLPET1,EARLPET2}, yet equivalent harmonization frameworks for \lu-SPECT/CT are still under development \cite{EARL_abstract}.
+Initiatives such as the EANM Research Ltd. (EARL) standards have demonstrated the importance of protocol harmonization and centralized accreditation to enable cross-center comparability in PET/CT \cite{EARLPET1,EARLPET2}, yet equivalent frameworks for \lu-SPECT/CT are still under development \cite{EARL_abstract}.

-Similarly, previous studies have found large variability in activity measurements using radionuclide calibrators (RNCs) at different hospitals, due to a reliance on manufacturer settings and absence of standardized calibration procedures \cite{Clarita,Fenwick}.
-Reliable RNC measurements are not only crucial to determine the activity administered to the patient, but also for accurate dosimetry, since most hospitals use an in-house RNC to calibrate their SPECT/CT systems and any calibration uncertainty contributes to the uncertainty in the final dose estimate \cite{EANM_uncertainties}.
-Therefore end-to-end metrology, including traceable RNC measurements, are a prerequisite for accurate quantitative SPECT imaging and dosimetry \cite{prismap}.
+Similarly, previous studies have found large variability in activity measurements using radionuclide calibrators (RNCs) at different hospitals, due to a reliance on manufacturer settings and absence of standardized calibration procedures \cite{Clarita, Clarita2,Fenwick}.
+Reliable RNC measurements are not only crucial to determine the activity administered to the patient, but also for accurate dosimetry, since most hospitals use an in-house RNC to calibrate their SPECT/CT systems and any calibration uncertainty contributes to the uncertainty in the final absorbed dose estimate \cite{EANM_uncertainties}.
+Therefore end-to-end metrology, including traceable RNC measurements, are a prerequisite for accurate quantitative SPECT imaging and dosimetry \cite{prismap}\cite{Robinson}.

 Meanwhile, the introduction of solid-state 3D cadmium zinc telluride (CZT)–based SPECT/CT systems has created new opportunities for quantitative imaging.
 These systems offer higher sensitivity, lower susceptibility to dead-time effects, improved energy resolution and novel detector geometries compared to conventional NaI(Tl) systems, enabling shorter acquisition times and potentially more precise activity recovery \cite{CZT1,CZT2}.
 Early reports demonstrate that CZT SPECT/CT can achieve robust quantitative accuracy for \lu\, and may outperform conventional systems in lesion detectability and dosimetry reproducibility, while simultaneously reducing scan times in post-therapy imaging \cite{CZT3,CZT4}.
 As such, 3D CZT systems are expected to play an increasingly important role in clinical trials and routine therapy monitoring.
 However, a comprehensive comparison between the quantitative capabilities of 3D CZT and conventional SPECT/CT systems is still lacking.